 (Related: Toddler serving sizes are smaller than you might realize, so they might be getting plenty!)

 All of that said, a multivitamin for kids can provide a safety net and reassure you that your kids are getting adequate nutrition, no matter what they’re eating (or not eating).

 The AAP does recommend that babies and toddlers have a vitamin D supplement, which in addition to sunlight, can ensure the kids get enough vitamin D. It’s important to avoid a vitamin D deficiency, as it may impact cognitive development.
 Vitamin D drops are widely available at pharmacies.

 “Babies younger than 12 months old need 400 IU of vitamin D each day.
 Toddlers, older children, and adolescents need 600 IU of vitamin D each day.
 With growing evidence showing the lifelong health benefits of vitamin D, the AAP raised its recommended daily requirement for children need in 2008.”

 How to Choose a Toddler Vitamin

-It’s important to know that supplements, including toddler vitamins, aren’t approved by the FDA, so you really need to trust the brand you buy because no other organization is going to vet them for you.
+It’s important to know that supplements, including children’s vitamins, aren’t approved by the FDA, so you really need to trust the brand you buy because no other organization is going to vet them for you.
 (Some may be third-party certified, but whether we have transparent access to the information they considered may vary.)

 When looking at options, look for:

 - The RDA.
-Many vitamins have upwards of 500% of the recommended daily allowance of certain vitamins and minerals and frankly, that can just be dangerous or it won’t all be absorbed by the boy.
-I look for percentages closer to 100% or less
+Many vitamins have upward of 500% of the recommended daily allowance (RDA or recommended dose) and frankly, that can be dangerous or it won’t all be absorbed by the boy.
+I look for percentages closer to 100% or less.

 - Look at the brand.
 Look for a brand that is transparent about ingredient, shares information when products are recalled (because this means they’re committed to keeping their customers safe!), and has a customer service line that’s accessible.